IOS jailbreaking: Package managers

 A package manager or package-management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs.
 For jailbreaks, this is essential for the installation of third-party content.
-There are a few package managers specifically for jailbroken iOS devices, of which the most popular are Cydia, Sileo, Zebra and Installer 5.
+There are a few package managers specifically for jailbroken iOS devices, of which the most popular are Cydia, Sileo, Zebra, Installer 5, and the now modern package manager Saily.

 Security of the device

 Depending on the type of the jailbreak (i.e. 'rootless' or rootful'), different security structures may be compromised to various degrees.
 As jailbreaking grants freedom over running software that isn't confined to a sandbox typical to that of an App Store application, as well as modifications to system files, it ultimately allows for the threat of malware.

 Users of a jailbroken device are also often forced to stay on an older iOS version that is no longer supported by Apple, commonly due to the unavailability of jailbreak on the newer versions.
 While using older versions of iOS is considered safe in most circumstances, the device may be vulnerable to publicly known security flaws.

-In March 2021, jailbreak developer GeoSn0w released a tweak called iSecureOS which can alert the users of security issues found on their devices.
-The application works akin to antivirus software, in that it scans the files on the user's device and checks them against a database of known malware or unsafe repos.

 In June 2021, ESET Research confirmed that malware did exist on one of the piracy repositories in the jailbreak community.
 The malware actively targeted iSecureOS to try to bypass the detection, but updates to the security app were quickly released and have mitigated the malware.